 Just when I thought I had researched EVERYTHING about sleep training, I realized I was going to need a solid game plan for travel after sleep training.
+We’ve found that sleep training and travel can still work for our family, and we’ve come up with lots of solutions for common sleep training challenges on vacation.
 Check out my methods below for keeping sleep training intact while on vacation.

 Since we love to travel, we had to muster up the courage to take our son out of his carefully constructed sleep environment (white noise + blackout curtains + routine) to a totally new place and hope for the best.
+Before our first trip, I read everything I could find around sleep training and travel.
 We’ve had a few hiccups associated with traveling (and illness) but overall we never had to do a complete reboot of sleep training again.
-Here are my tips for keeping your child sleep trained while away.
+Here are my tips for keeping up sleep training on vacation.

 Keep the sleep routine the same

 I think just about every sleep training method out there emphasizes a ‘sleep routine’.
 For us, the routine is: brush teeth, story, lights out with a cuddle and kiss goodnight.
 It’s not very long, and it’s easy to do ANYWHERE.
 Bath isn’t part of our regular routine, and this is partly because I knew we would be traveling places where this wasn’t going to be possible.
 Having a simple routine makes it easier to keep up with sleep training while on vacation.

 We travel with our portable blackout curtains, noise machine, and toddler alarm clock.
 I want the room to be as CLOSE as possible to our home environment.
 For my eldest, I even brought along a travel toddler bed/playpen everywhere because I wanted it to be the SAME playpen he had ‘practiced in’ at home.
 Our youngest son is so much more flexible than our eldest in terms of sleep environment.
 As long as he has his soother and sleep sack he will likely sleep ANYWHERE.